InterObservers.

 The best teams also build a habit of feedback that is direct and routine, so issues get raised early instead of festering into sidebar conversations.
 When candor is normal, gossip has less oxygen, and morale stops leaking out the side door.

 None of this needs a thick handbook.
-It needs a manager's willingness to ask one question before speaking: would I say this if the employee were standing here?
+It needs a willingness to ask one question before speaking: would I say this if the employee were standing here?
 That single filter keeps most personnel matters off the floor and inside the room where they belong.

 Red Flags of an Insecure Manager